A High-Fidelity Flow Solver for Unstructured Meshes on Field-Programmable Gate Arrays: Theoretical Performance Analysis

 \section{Theoretical Performance Analysis}

 When designing a custom accelerator, such as the SEM solver accelerator we incept in this work, it is crucial to first derive a performance model for said computation.
-An analytical performance model can help designing accelerator in multiple ways: \textbf{(i)} we can easier understand the bottlenecks of the application, \textbf{(ii)} we can derive the theoretically observable peak performance and also use it to model future (today non-existing) architecture (e.g.,~\cite{zohouri2018combined,karp2021High}, and \textbf{(iii)} designing an accelerator is a tough optimization problem where we want to optimize performance given certain area constraints, and a model can help driving decisions in the right direction.
+An analytical performance model can help designing an accelerator in multiple ways: \textbf{(i)} we can easier understand the bottlenecks of the application, \textbf{(ii)} we can derive the theoretically observable peak performance and also use it to model future (today non-existing) architecture (e.g.,~\cite{zohouri2018combined,karp2021High}, and \textbf{(iii)} designing an accelerator is a tough optimization problem where we want to optimize performance given certain area constraints, and a model can help driving decisions in the right direction.

-In this section, we will develop and consider the theoretical performance of our conjugate gradient solver and our spectral-element discretization.
-We know beforehand that the conjugate gradient method is notoriously memory-bound~\cite{marjanovic2014performance}, and our aim is to link our developed theory with the hardware parameters of the reconfigurable architecture.
-We base our model from previous findings by V. Elango et al. \cite{elango2014characterizing} for the optimal I/O~\footnote{We will adapt a fairly general notion of I/O, which include any traffic outside the processing core, in particular, we focus on accesses to DRAM/External memory.} cost for a conjugate gradient method (without preconditioning).
-We will extend their work to assess the I/O cost of the spectral element discretization, which in turn will allow us to evaluate how memory-bound applications (in this case, SEM) can benefit from custom hardware such as FPGAs.
+Therefore, we will first develop and consider the theoretical performance of our CG solver and our SEM discretization, before going on to the implementation.
+We know beforehand that CG is notoriously memory-bound~\cite{marjanovic2014performance}, and we aim to link our developed theory with the hardware parameters of the reconfigurable architecture.
+We base our model from previous findings by V. Elango et al. \cite{elango2014characterizing} for the optimal I/O~\footnote{We will adapt a fairly general notion of I/O, which include any traffic outside the processing core, in particular, we focus on accesses to DRAM/External memory (the \textit{vertical} I/O cost).} cost for CG (without preconditioning).
+We will extend their work to assess the I/O cost of the SEM discretization, which in turn will allow us to evaluate how memory-bound applications (in this case, SEM) can benefit from custom hardware such as FPGAs.
 Furthermore, we will also cover the expensive gather-scatter operation (including boundary condition masking) and its impact on performance.